mmore500/waves/index.md

 * Work on desktop windows emulation in current Avida-ED software.
 * Make a touch and mobile interface for current Avida-ED software.
 * Work on back-end tools that allow instructors to monitor web applications within their classrooms.
-* Write software to faciltate easy translation of labels, buttons, and other text in the Avida-ED web application.
+* Write software to facilitate easy translation of labels, buttons, and other text in the Avida-ED web application.

 As part of their work, participants will make contributions directly to existing Avida-ED software.